observablehq/framework/docs/getting-started.md

 yarn --version
 ```

-Otherwise, or if some later version of Yarn is installed, you can install Yarn via npm:
+Otherwise, or if some other version of Yarn is installed, you can install Yarn via npm:

 ```sh
 npm install --global yarn